 Note: the first example above uses the XML constructor function to create an E4X wrapper object around a W3C DOM object (line 2), then performs operations on the resulting E4X object to manipulate the underlying DOM object.
 Implementations may also provide the capability to use the XML constructor in a new expression (e.g., "var doc = new XML(document);"), to create an independent XML object that does not manipulate the underlying DOM object.
 As mentioned above, E4X implementations are not required to support the W3C DOM or to provide the capability to construct XML objects from W3C DOM objects.

-A W3C Information Item i is mapped onto an XML type x as follows:
+Given a W3C Information Item i, ToXML maps it onto an XML object x as follows: